Experience Hamburg differently

 It's already staggering what the industry nowadays offers us as "bicycles":

-Safety-critical components that should be replaced after 5-10 years, bells that will not even survive a rental period, tires and plastic components literally disassembled from sunlight; rims (made of aluminum), which have become wear parts - all the technical progress is apparently only used to shorten the life of the bikes to ever shorter intervals!
+Safety-critical components that should be replaced after 5-10 years, bells that will not even survive a single rental period (!), tires and plastic components literally disassembled from sunlight; rims (made of aluminum), which had become weak parts - all the technical progress is apparently only used to shorten the life of the bikes to shorter and shorter intervals!

 What a waste of energy, time and human labor!
+And we are buying this!
 In short, I'm fed up with getting full-flopped.
-A good bike lasts (with the obligatory care and maintenance) a whole human life and longer!
+A good bike lasts (with the obligatory care and maintenance) a whole human life period and longer!

-Of course it is not without compromise.
-New shifts and V-Brakes* certainly have their justification and they are also used by me.
-But: must the circuits here in the flat country have 30 gears and the sprockets used be wafer-thin?
-So in the last 20 years, I have completely disassembled used bicycles with a great deal of work and no consideration for my own health, and carefully forged them together again from the best components that I could find new or used.
+Lets face it: I work with prooved new parts like up to date shifts and V-Brakes* also.
+But: Do the circuits in a flat town like Hamburg need 30 gears and the used sprockets have to be wafer-thin?
+So I have disassembled used bicycles completely.
+Believe ist or not.
+With a great deal of work and no consideration for my own health!
+Screw by screw carefully forged together with the best components that I could find new or used.
 But don't worry, most of my bikes look like new!

 So do not let yourself be dazzled: It's not all gold that glitters.
-But every screw on my rental bikes shines, because it is made of stainless steel!
+But every screw in my bicycle rental shines, because it is made of stainless steel!

 I am often asked from which manufacturer my rental bikes are.
 Because the first thing I do is to remove the ridiculous stickers from the bike frames.

 Finally, most bike frames are made in Southeast Asia, some already pre-assembled with some sad components and shipped worldwide.
 The stickers with the cool sounding brand names are then glued on it by some "middleman"!

 What a blessing if you're able to recognize quality even without branding!